 - In the Piedmont Alps in northwestern Italy, Bella Baita Mountain Retreat offers Cooking Together, a class where students prepare a 2-3 course dinner (and eat it), personalized for students' tastes.
 There's a wood-burning oven for bread or pizza making and classes are taught by the owners, an Italian chef, and an American-born chef.
 Read my review of Bella Baita Bed and Breakfast.

 - In the Lazio Region (around Rome) Flavor of Italy offers personalized cooking classes in a country house (transportation can be arranged) and food tours in Rome while Casa Gregorio, south of Rome, offers a Roman Countryside Culinary Vacation.
-For a 3-hour cooking class right in Rome, see Learn to Cook a Roman Meal.

 - Southern Italy's Puglia region, the heel of the boot, is still a little off the beaten track.
 La Cucina at Gelso Bianco has a variety of gastronomical programs from week-long residential courses to half day excursions held at their masseria, or country estate.
 Cyclists may want to try one of their Chef in Bici programs, a bike tour with a guest chef.